tomhosker/sheepfold/README.md

 ![a screenshot of the app in action](screenshot.png)

+## Using the App

+* Press "Brand!" to brand a random sheep, rendering it unable to breed.
+* Press "Breed!" to breed a random ram and ewe, producing a new lamb.
+* Press "Add!", with the option of specifying the name and gender, to add a new sheep to the flock.

 ## Known Issues

 At the time of writing this app has the following known issues:

-* The file structure does not conform exactly to those specified in link above.
+* The file structure does not conform exactly to those specified in the link above.
 * Running `npm install`, while successful, currently produces a number of warnings and vulnerabilites, 5 of which are serious.